Mathematics at New Renaissance Institute

 Stochastics and Statistics:

-• New applications and topics relating to ROC (Receiver Operating Characteristic) curves.
+• New applications, topics and extensions relating to ROC (Receiver Operating Characteristic) curves and surfaces

 • Bandwidth management and resource allocation (Markovian and non-Markovian)